How to add a rule: basic settings

 3. Specify a regular expression starting with ^/ or /

-4. Choose the origin and origin pull protocol.
+4. Origin pull protocol.

 6. Click the Add option button in the Options section to select the required options.